 Beauty – But naturally

-Launched in 2002 by four individuals (Rajshree Pathy, Vikram Goyal, Dave Chang and Vivek Sahni) who wanted to promote the message of authentic Ayurveda through the Coimbatore-based Arya Vaidya Pharmacy (AVP), today, it is helmed by only one of its original founders
+Launched in 2002 by four individuals (Rajshree Pathy, Vikram Goyal, Dave Chang, and Vivek Sahni) who wanted to promote authentic Ayurveda’s message Coimbatore-based Arya Vaidya Pharmacy (AVP), today, it is helmed by only one of its founders.

 Sahni has been running a successful design communication firm for the last two decades and forayed into the world of Ayurveda by chance.
 “My business partner Dave and I created the Khadi brand for the government in 1998,” he says.
 “When that got over, we decided to do something different.
 The Kama was the result.”
 Kama Ayurveda creates all its products in the south using ingredients like neem,

 - Ominous news for Aleppo as Russian frigate reaches Syrian coast

 - World Stocks Are Experiencing the Trump Effect